Advisory Board

 The advisory board is composed of 15 to 20 community and institutional individuals representing a broad array of Minnesota, Great Lakes, and coastal interests.

-- Institutional representatives reflect a cross-section of relevant tribal, state and federal management and research institutions.
-In most cases, representatives will be agency or organization directors, or their designees.
-To avoid conflict of interest, members may not be drawn from university units or institutions that typically compete for Minnesota Sea Grant research funding.
+• Institutional representatives reflect a cross-section of relevant tribal, state and federal management and research institutions.
+In many cases, representatives will be agency or organization directors, or their designees.
+To avoid conflict of interest, members are not drawn from university units or institutions that typically compete for Minnesota Sea Grant research funding.

 Current members